ychuaustc/Schur-test/SchurBasedSolver - HessianInv/readme.txt

       -Preconditioner.m

-This is just a prototype for test and more modification is needed to see how this method works, such as test on other energies, parallelization, and so on.
+This is just a prototype for test and more modification is needed to see how this method works, such as test on more type of energies, parallelization, and so on.
+For time being, only ARAP, symmetric Dirichlet and SARAP are tested for some meshes.
+For the tests we've done, the iteration time can be 1 / 6 compared to the un-preconditioned case for most cases.